PomBSV/M5_Peer_knowledge_transfer/README.md

 Module makeout_el : this module copy all the results in the worksheet.

 -	Packages which are used are not supported any more : RDCOMClient, …
--	Operational time of 1 execution changes between 4 and 6 minutes per exécution.
+-	Operational time for 1 execution changes between 4 and 6 minutes per execution.

-bas.xlsx
+### base_el file :
+- File where projections for the years from actual year until year + 4 are copied by hand , these come from the worksheet output of the projections (package R)

 ## Welcome to GitHub Pages